giorgosfatouros/Appliances-Energy-Load-Prediction/README.md

 ## Attribute Information

-date time year-month-day hour:minute:second Appliances, energy use in Wh lights, energy use of light fixtures in the house in Wh T1, Temperature in kitchen area, in Celsius
+1. Date time year-month-day hour:minute:second
+2. Appliances, energy use in Wh
+3. Lights, energy use of light fixtures in the house in Wh
+4. T1, Temperature in kitchen area, in Celsius
-RH_1, Humidity in kitchen area, in %
+5. RH_1, Humidity in kitchen area, in %
-T2, Temperature in living room area, in Celsius
+6. T2, Temperature in living room area, in Celsius
-RH_2, Humidity in living room area, in %
+7. RH_2, Humidity in living room area, in %
-T3, Temperature in laundry room area
+8. T3, Temperature in laundry room area
-RH_3, Humidity in laundry room area, in %
+9. RH_3, Humidity in laundry room area, in %
-T4, Temperature in office room, in Celsius
+10. T4, Temperature in office room, in Celsius
-RH_4, Humidity in office room, in %
+11. RH_4, Humidity in office room, in %
-T5, Temperature in bathroom, in Celsius
+12. T5, Temperature in bathroom, in Celsius
-RH_5, Humidity in bathroom, in %
+13. RH_5, Humidity in bathroom, in %
-T6, Temperature outside the building (north side), in Celsius RH_6, Humidity outside the building (north side), in % T7, Temperature in ironing room , in Celsius
+14. T6, Temperature outside the building (north side), in Celsius
+15. RH_6, Humidity outside the building (north side), in %
+16. T7, Temperature in ironing room , in Celsius
-RH_7, Humidity in ironing room, in %
+17. RH_7, Humidity in ironing room, in %
-T8, Temperature in teenager room 2, in Celsius
+18. T8, Temperature in teenager room 2, in Celsius
-RH_8, Humidity in teenager room 2, in %
+19. RH_8, Humidity in teenager room 2, in %
-T9, Temperature in parents room, in Celsius
+20. T9, Temperature in parents room, in Celsius
-RH_9, Humidity in parents room, in %
+21. RH_9, Humidity in parents room, in %
-To, Temperature outside (from Chievres weather station), in Celsius Pressure (from Chievres weather station), in mm Hg RH_out, Humidity outside (from Chievres weather station), in % Wind speed (from Chievres weather station), in m/s Visibility (from Chievres weather station), in km Tdewpoint (from Chievres weather station), Â°C rv1, Random variable 1, nondimensional rv2, Random variable 2, nondimensional
+22. To, Temperature outside (from Chievres weather station), in Celsius
+23. Pressure (from Chievres weather station), in mm Hg
+24. RH_out, Humidity outside (from Chievres weather station), in %
+25. Wind speed (from Chievres weather station), in m/s
+26. Visibility (from Chievres weather station), in km
+27. Tdewpoint (from Chievres weather station), Â°C
+28. rv1, Random variable 1, nondimensional
+29. rv2, Random variable 2, nondimensional

 Where indicated, hourly data (then interpolated) from the nearest airport weather station (Chievres Airport, Belgium) was downloaded from a public data set from Reliable Prognosis, rp5.ru.
 Permission was obtained from Reliable Prognosis for the distribution of the 4.5 months of weather data.